laurenceanthony/LocalAI/README.md

   This means that you may attempt to download a model that is too big to fit into the RAM of your local computer and will not work.

 - **Code to run the models locally can be out-of-date**<br>
-This means that when you attempt to download and run the model, the code throws an error or doesn't produce any output.
+This means that when you attempt to download and run the model, the provided code on Hugging Face throws an error or doesn't produce any output.

-    Here is example code to run models provided by Hugging face locally
+    Here is an example of (working) code to run models provided by Hugging face locally.
+You can also find this and other code examples in the [demos](/demos/) folder.

     ```bash
         from llama_cpp import Llama